Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner
 This is work for task 3.
 It is a script that changes the owner of the file hello to the user "betty".

+4-empty
+This is work for task 4.
+It is a script that creates an empty file called hello.